Updated February 3, 2017

 - Current, general opinions suggest this is a great option for only those who have experienced the classics.
 I agree.
 It’s one of my favorites, but the well known characters do not attend this meal.

-- Typical (but not guaranteed characters): Brother Bears Kenai and Koda, Chip n Dale, Meeko, and Brer Fox. *****Note: this is the only character meal that is not included in the PhotoPass+ program.
+- Typical (but not guaranteed characters): Brother Bears Kenai and Koda, Chip n Dale, Meeko, and Brer Fox.
+(I’ve heard recently that Pluto has been appearing in place of Koda.) *****Note: this is the only character meal that is not included in the PhotoPass+ program.

 - Location: Disneyland Hotel